erhant/blockchatting/README.md

 1. `eth_decrypt` and `eth_getEncryptionPublicKey` asks for user input everytime it is called.
 2. Encryption is done for UTF-8 only.

 So, EOA keypair will not be used for chatting per se.
-Instead, the user will generate a random 32-byte secret which will then be used to generate a key-pair to be used in chatting only.
+Instead, the user will generate a public-private key pair and store .
 On first use, the user will encrypt this secret with their own EOA public key (via MetaMask RPC).
 We use [eciejs](https://ecies.org/js/) for this.

-### Initial Setup
+### Initialization (Asymmetric)

-The first time a user starts the application a keypair is generated to be used for chatting alone, and the secret to generate this keypair is encrypted with EOA public key.
+The first time a user starts the application a key-pair is generated to be used for chatting alone, and the secret to generate this keypair is encrypted with EOA public key.
 These are stored in the smart contract:

 ```mermaid
 sequenceDiagram